Elliott nips Earnhardt to win 2nd straight Daytona 500 pole

 ''I hope we can just try to get to the end of the 500, next,'' Elliott said. ''We've obviously got to get through the Duels, first.
 But, just making it to the end and having yourself in position, obviously we'd love to have a shot to win this thing.
 It would be great and I think we have a car that can do it.''

 Elliott's speed earned team owner Rick Hendrick his 11th overall pole in the Daytona 500.
-Hendrick Motorsports swept the front row for the fifth time.

 ''My boss man is happy,'' Earnhardt said. ''I just talked to him on the phone, and he's got to be thrilled with having his cars up front.''